List of ambassadors of Canada to France

 The ambassador of Canada to France (Ambassadeur du Canada auprès de la France) is the official representative of the Canadian government to the government of France.
 The official title for the ambassador is Ambassador Extraordinary and Plenipotentiary of Canada to the French Republic (Ambassadeur extraordinaire et plénipotentiaire du Canada auprès de la République française).
-The ambassador of Canada to France is Stéphane Dion who was appointed on the advice of Prime Minister Justin Trudeau on May 31, 2022.
+The ambassador to France also serves as the ambassador to Monaco.

 The Embassy of Canada is located at 130, rue du Faubourg Saint-Honoré, 75008 Paris, France.